adal877/adal877/README.md

 * for while I did only one project with [p5.js](https://p5js.org) on [Open Processing](https://openprocessing.org/sketch/1232029) (take a look).
   It's a simple random walker, but I made several other codes, just did not upload yet (for a while).
 * Currently using [Halmak keyboard layout with brazilian accents I did](https://github.com/adal877/xkb-layouts)
-* For while, I didn't work like a professional programmer, but I'm looking for any opportunity
+* For while, I didn't work as a professional programmer, but I'm looking for any opportunity

 ### IDE